Across cultures and centuries, the healer has symbolized the bridge between the seen and the unseen.

 What is a Spiritual Healer?

-These methods may include the use of internal energy (prana/chi), meditation, prayer, psychedelic substances, consciousness, or some form of psychic ability.
+A spiritual healer’s function is to heal an individual using “nonphysical” methods.
+These methods may include the use of internal energy (prana/chi), meditation, prayer, psychedelic substances, consciousness, or psychic ability.

 Spiritual healing may involve: